isf-dp-cs/isf-dp-cs.github.io/content/old_syllabus/theory/01_system_fundamentals/_index.md

 *Award **\[2 max\]**.*
 - Offsite/online backups/hard copy backups of patients\' records should be made;
-- To be used in case of system failure; With data loss prevention software/backup software;
+- To be used in case of system failure;
+<br><br>
+- With data loss prevention software/backup software;
-- That creates a file back/a copy doctor's files to a secondary device in an automated fashion; Firewall and antivirus software/all the software;
+- That creates a file back/a copy doctor's files to a secondary device in an automated fashion;
+<br><br>
+- Firewall and antivirus software/all the software;
-- Need to be updated and properly maintained (to avoid corruption); Training the staff with security practices;
+- Need to be updated and properly maintained (to avoid corruption);
+<br><br>
+- Training the staff with security practices;
-- to avoid human errors; Physical security;
+- to avoid human errors;
+<br><br>
+- Physical security;
+- to protect against theft;
+<br><br>
-- to protect against theft; Maintaining the suitable conditions/following best practices for usage;
+- Maintaining the suitable conditions/following best practices for usage;
 - to avoid hardware destruction; <br><br>  *Note: Reward other reasonable answers.*
 {{< /expand >}}